sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/references/indexers.md

 ## Quick reference

-This table should be maintained as an authoritative resource usable by users, Sales, and Customer Engineers.
-Major changes to the development of our indexers should be reflected here.
+This table is maintained as an authoritative resource for users, Sales, and Customer Engineers.
+Any major changes to the development of our indexers will be reflected here.

 <table>
    <thead>